-The capstone course for Business
+(3 credit hours) The capstone course for Business Communication majors covering theoretical and experiential concepts and techniques of communication in professional situations.
+Includes units in interviewing, persuasion and organizational communication.

-Communication majors covering theoretical and experiential concepts and techniques of communication in professional situations.
-Includes units in interviewing, persuasion, and organizational communication.
-Prerequisites: completion of SPE 101 with grade of C or better and junior standing.
+Prerequisite(s): Completion of SPE 101 with grade or C or better and junior standing Fees: None Breakthrough Theme: None